dinghino/linux-config/README.md

 ### VIm configuration

-Vim should be already installed with the initial `apt-get` for the dependecies, so what's left to be done is to
+Vim should be already installed with the initial `apt-get` for the dependecies, so what's left to be done is to do is...
 #### Get `vundle`

     git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim